betanyeli/betanyeli/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/betanyeli-bravo/](https://www.linkedin.com/in/betanyeli-bravo/)

-- ⚡ Fun fact *Programmer👩🏻‍💻 by day and Dog Owner by day & night✨🧚‍♀️*
+- ⚡ Fun fact *Programmer👩🏻‍💻 by day and Witch at night✨🧚‍♀️*

-- 😄 Pronouns: She/Her ...
+- Pronouns: She/Her

 <h3 align="left">Connect with me📱:</h3>